Logo Wiki alone 1.2

 Suit awakenings are also more relevant for Support Ringmasters compared to other classes.
 We recommend aiming for INT +2 on each piece of armor by around level 105, though INT +1 is fine if you’re on a budget.
 Even a small increase like this makes a noticeable difference.

 As for general upgrades, aim for a minimum of +5 for your armor.
 Unlike your weapon, armor upgrades matter because you’ll occasionally be hit by aggro monsters.
-Being one-shot by an enemy is a terrible situation for a support character, so upgrading to +5 or +6 (with Scroll of SProtects (Low)) is crucial for your survival.
+Being one-shot by an enemy is a terrible situation for a support character, so upgrading to +5 or +6 with Low Scroll of SProtect is crucial for your survival.
 Additionally, don’t underestimate the importance of elemental protection—having the right element on your suit can mean the difference between dying in one hit or surviving multiple attacks.

 Finally, for armor sockets, the choice depends on your playstyle.
 If you’re dealing any damage, attack power sockets (Lightning Card)ay be beneficial.
 However, most Support Ringmasters will prefer HP sockets (Volcano Card) to enhance survivability.